-United Way of Larimer County’s Nonprofit Excellence Series provides free and low-cost training for Larimer County nonprofit professionals to support their work through education and professional development.
-Local industry experts, including some United Way staff, provide coaching and instruction in a variety of topics, including fundraising, cause-based marketing, outcome evaluation, volunteer management, and more.
-Facilitation of the Nonprofit Excellence Series training sessions take place virtually or in-person and are open to all Larimer County nonprofit staff and volunteers.
+United Way of Larimer County’s Nonprofit Excellence Series provides free and low-cost training and technical assistance for Larimer County nonprofit staff and volunteers.
+Local industry experts, including some United Way staff, provide coaching and instruction designed to promote alignment with nonprofit best practices in a variety of subject areas, with a focus on grant readiness, equity, data infrastructure, and board training & development.

 UNDERSTANDING AND NAVIGATING CANCEL CULTURE

 Cancel culture is an accountability tool that has affected all forms of media.
 Nonprofit marketing and communications leaders must understand how it is used, how to avoid it, and – most importantly – how to address it if and when their organization is affected.

 - Understand the historical implications of cancel culture

 - Learn how to recognize accountability from canceling

 - Work in small groups to hone their personal skillset in timed, scenario-based conversations